 Advisory shares are a type of equity compensation given to company advisors in lieu of (or on top of) a professional fee.
-Similar to employee equity, issuing advisory shares to those key inception-phase advisors are common practice for early-stage startups.
+Similar to employee stock options, issuing advisory shares to those key inception-phase advisors are common practice for early-stage startups.

 Finding subject matter experts who are willing to help a company succeed is extremely valuable; particularly for pre-seed to series A+ startups.
 Cashflow may be tight, but absorbing and executing on the wisdom and insights of seasoned advisors is invaluable.
 Our recommendation?
 Reward them with a slice of cake!